hvy/gan-resize-convolution/README.md

 ## Results

-We see that the artifacts are less noticeable in the resize-convolution but that the difference becomes less obvious as the training goes on.
+We see that the artifacts are less noticeable in the resize-convolutions and that the images look more natural, but that the difference becomes less obvious as the training goes on.

 Left images are images generated using a regular GAN and right images are generated using resize-convolutions.